matthewbickford/macro-friend/README.md

 ## Requirements

 Macrofriend runs uses Node.js and Postgres.
-In order to run the application locally you will need t
+In order to run the application locally you will need to have Postgres 13 and Node.js 14 or greater installed.

+psql < macro-friend.sql